RockyPanchal/battery_lelvel_monitoring_app/README.md

 This screen will show battery level with date and time in list every 15 minutes

+Important:
+-Android: for background fetch you need to allow app to run in background(add app in never sleep apps) and allow background fetch in battery settings

 Known issue:
-1.iOS battery level: iOS 17 and above battery level shows increment of 5 level , else works perfectly:
+1.iOS battery level: iOS 17 and above battery level shows increment of 5 level(percentage) , else below ios 17 works perfectly:
    references: https://forums.developer.apple.com/forums/thread/732903
-2.iOS Background fetch is not working (working on this part) 2.Android: Data update in forground/background app : Battery data history list is not updating while app is in background and frgorund , it will update when you close and open app again OR App is killed (working on this part)
+2.iOS Background fetch is not working (working to find way if possible to implement)